 Who is eligible?

-Any Singapore- based researcher in any field, with a primary appointment in a local public hospital/public health institution/ public university/academic medical centre and salaried by the institution, is eligible to apply as Principal Investigator (PI), as are researchers external to Singapore who plan to conduct the research in Singapore and have at least one Singapore-based Co-Investigators on their research team.
+Any Singapore- based academic/clinician in any field, with a primary appointment in a local public hospital/public health institution/public university/academic medical centre and salaried by the institution, is eligible to apply as Principal Investigator (PI), as are researchers external to Singapore who plan to conduct the research in Singapore and have at least one Singapore-based Co-Investigators on their research team.

 • +